- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 - Click on "Uninstall" o “Uninstall/Change” and follow the instructions.

-This method is very useful for large suites (office applications, editing programs, older drivers, etc.), although it does not guarantee that no residual files or registry keys remain by the end.
+This method is very useful for large suites (office applications, editing programs, old drivers, etc.), although it does not guarantee that no residual files or registry keys will remain after completion.

-For some apps, especially those from the Microsoft Store, the Start menu itself offers a quick way to remove them without having to open additional menus, ideal if you want to a quick cleanup of apps you no longer use:
+For some apps, especially those obtained from the Microsoft Store, the Start menu itself offers a quick way to remove them without having to open additional menus, ideal if you want to quickly clean up apps you no longer use :

 - Open the start menu.